1tsGooB/BorderShapes/README.md

 **For Powercord:**

-1. Click [here](https://github.com/JayWilson7/BorderShapes/archive/master.zip) to download theme archive.
+1. Open terminal or command line.
-2. Open Powercord themes folder `.../powercord/src/Powercord/themes`.
+2. Go to Powercord themes folder: `cd powercord/src/Powercord/themes`.
-3. Put all files from theme archive in this folder.
+3. Clone theme repository: `git clone github.com/JayWilson7/BorderShapes`.
 4. Restart Discord.

 # Customization

+There are two variable types in this theme - basic and root.
+Basic variables located in theme file.
+With them you can change main stuff.
+Root variables located in `base.css` file.
+With them you can provide more compatibility with other themes and change special stuff.
+All types of variables can be changed in similiar way.

+**How to change variables**

 1. Open theme file in text editor.
 2. Change variables.
 For example: